 2. Ditto for packaging.

 I always advise my customers to contact a local graphic arts company to design their packaging.
 Chinese companies aren’t going to be familiar with the packaging methods and design that attract attention (or turn people off) here.
+Getting it done locally also saves time.
+Since art is very subjective, communicating exactly what you want across language barriers and time zones will be infuriating and time consuming.

 3. Allowing a Chinese factory to set the production standards is risky.